RomanLut/rtl88x2eu-20230815/README.md

 **Beamforming on a pair of 2T2R adapters gives almost no gain (+3dB, theoretically maximum) at all, and only sees some benefit in the middle-range multipath environment.**

 ### Progress
+The RTL8812EU adapter can act as both beamformer & beamformee, simultaneously.
+And, the beamforming only affects TX behavior -- so both sides need to trigger sounding (as beamformer) to maximize the benefit.
+Note: the chipset does not support RX beamforming.
+Only the Maximum Ratio Combining (MRC) is improving the minimum SNR requirement.
+ - Beamformer: the role sending NDPA & NDP, receiving CBR frame, applying V matrix to TX
+ - Beamformee: the role receiving NDPA & NDP, calculate and send the CBR frame

 What we know now:
 1. The RTL88X2E has proper VHT beamforming implementation in hardware/firmware, and the firmware/hardware does not check if it's working in AP/STA mode
 2. The driver maintains an FSM for the sounding process (while there are maybe >= 3 versions of FSM code in the driver XD)